 While in traffic court, Torchy bumps into Jackie Maguire, girlfriend of the notorious hoodlum Denver Eddie, who is sentenced to jail for shoplifting.
 Torchy gets herself thrown into jail by turning in false alarms and ultimately befriends Maguire.
 With police collusion, she escapes to San Francisco taking Maguire with in in hopes of capturing Denver Eddie.
 Steve and Gahagan follow undercover in hopes of collecting the $5000 reward as a down payment for house for him and Torchy, but not before Steve is spotted and Gahagan ends up in the wrestling ring and gets a chance to settle a score with an old opponent.
 Written by

-Torchy's real first name is mentioned.
-It's Helen.
+Gahagan's real first name is mentioned.
+It's Jay.
 See more »

 Just after McBride and Gahagan get in to a cab outside the bookstore, there is a close up shot of the license plate which reads "X3075".
 In the next shot, as the cab pulls up outside a building, the license plate reads "Z8546".
 See more »